pnp/cli-microsoft365/docs/manual/docs/cmd/graph/groupsetting/groupsetting-set.md

 `--debug`|Runs command with debug logging

 !!! important
-    Before using this command, connect to the Microsoft Graph, using the [graph connect](../connect.md) command.
+    Before using this command, log in to the Microsoft Graph, using the [graph login](../login.md) command.

 ## Remarks

-To update a group setting, you have to first connect to the Microsoft Graph using the [graph connect](../connect.md) command, eg. `graph connect`.
+To update a group setting, you have to first log in to the Microsoft Graph using the [graph login](../login.md) command, eg. `graph login`.

 To update a group setting, you have to specify the ID of the group setting.
 You can retrieve the ID of the group setting using the [graph groupsetting list](./groupsetting-list.md) command.